Eminent-Jade/Data-Analytics-Project/README.md

 To simulate settings in my project,

 - Choose 'Relative humidity vs air temperature' in the option panel on top of the graph
 - Choose 'PMV method' in 'Select method'
 - Check 'Use operative temp' box
 - View different 'clothing level' & 'Metabolic rate' values,

-then insert any temperature & humidity you like, e.g.
+- Then insert any temperature & humidity you like, e.g.

 ![image](https://user-images.githubusercontent.com/95272183/154760490-073db072-4120-4c13-93d7-682f528180c9.png)